aggregion/agrio.wasmsdk/docs/guides/cmake.md

 # CMake

 ## CMake Configuration
-To compile an EOSIO smart contract with CMake you'll need a CMake file.
-The new `eosio-init` tool can be used to generate the directory structure stub .hpp/.cpp files and subsequent cmake files.
+To compile an AGRIO smart contract with CMake you'll need a CMake file.
+The new `agrio-init` tool can be used to generate the directory structure stub .hpp/.cpp files and subsequent cmake files.
 Or the template `CMakeLists.txt` in the examples folder is a good boilerplate for manual usage.

 For example: